 Many Community Mental Health Centers (CMHCs) had never implemented a formalized telepsychiatry program before COVID-19.
 Then, the pandemic forced them and other behavioral health organizations to adapt quickly to a world where telepsychiatry was necessary.
 As COVID-19 continues to impact communities across the United States, many CMHCs are looking into building a sustainable future that incorporates telepsychiatry into their core services with the hope of supporting their patient populations and improving behavioral health care access.

 It can seem like an overwhelming process at first!
-But, we’re here to help you get started.
+But, we’re here to help you get started with building your CMHC’s telepsychiatry program.
 Keep reading for an overview of the benefits of telepsychiatry, tools to support a sustainable telepsychiatry program, regulations to consider during implementation, criteria for evaluating vendors, clinic logistics, and marketing.

 As a CMHC, you may face challenges dealing with patient surpluses, lack of quality providers, and difficulty achieving continuity of care – especially if you’re based in a rural community.